-In the confirmation email you received, it will have the details of where to send the money.
-You have 1-2 working days to send the money in.
+In the confirmation email you were sent, it will have the details of where to transfer your Pounds.

 Step 4: Your Pounds are converted to Euros

-The last step is for your bank or money transfer company to convert your Pounds into Euros at the rate agreed and send the Euros to the bank account you've requested.
-That's it.
+Once your money is received, your bank or money transfer company will convert your Pounds into Euros at the rate agreed and send the Euros to the bank account you've requested.